Wollaston station: Red Line

 The main entrance to the station was via the large parking lot off Beale Avenue.
 An additional entrance is located on Newport Avenue.
 The station, located on a high grade, is one of a small number of elevated rapid transit stations remaining in the MBTA system.
-Although the platform was elevated, the station lobby and faregates were actually situated several feet below street level, making the lobby prone to flooding during heavy rainstorms.
+Although the platform was elevated, the station lobby and faregates were below street level, making the lobby prone to flooding during heavy rainstorms.
 On July 25, 1988, the lobby was flooded by an afternoon deluge, stranding around 100 riders at the station.

 When the station was built, return of commuter service to the right-of-way was considered unlikely and few provisions were made.
 Only a single non-rapid-transit track for freight service was left on the narrow grade.
 Commuter service, however, returned on the Old Colony Lines beginning in 1997 and on the Greenbush Line beginning in 2007.
 Because of the limited width of the elevated grade and right-of-way through densely populated Quincy, adding a second commuter rail track would be extremely difficult.
 The single-tracked section of the line around Wollaston represents a major bottleneck on the commuter rail system serving the South Shore.

-Renovated station
+Reconstruction

-The Red Line's Braintree extension was built several decades before the 1990 Americans with Disabilities Act, and not all of the stations were originally handicapped-accessible.
-All other stations on the Red Line proper – and all except Valley Road on the Ashmont–Mattapan High Speed Line – have been rebuilt or retrofitted for handicapped accessibility.
+The Red Line's Braintree extension was built before the 1990 Americans with Disabilities Act, and not all of the stations were originally accessible.
+All other stations on the Red Line were rebuilt or retrofitted for accessibility by the early 2010s.
 The MBTA planned renovations to Wollaston that would make it handicapped-accessible and solve the flooding problems.
 Design reached 15% in July 2014, 30% in mid-2015, and 60% in early 2016.

 The 30% design planned for accessible headhouses at each end of the station, with pedestrian bridges crossing over the inbound track to connect the headhouses to the platform, but the 60% design revised this to a single larger headhouse.
 The previous lobby area was to be converted to an accessible passageway between the parking lots and Newport Avenue, with a separate fare payment area and elevator to the platform.
 100% design was reached in July 2016.
 Bidding for the estimated $71.6 million main contract (which included demolition of the closed parking garage at Quincy Center station) took place from April to June 2017; a $67.867 million contract was approved on June 19.

 The construction work was originally set to be done from July 2017 to June 2020, and would require the station to be closed for 20 months starting January 8, 2018, with bus shuttles to North Quincy station.
 The closure was delayed to permit the Wollaston station work to coincide with the start of demolition work at Quincy Center.
 The station was closed on January 8, 2018, with bus shuttles running between North Quincy and Quincy Center stations via Wollaston.
 The station reopened on August 16, 2019.